 - Agree that you can resettle a refugee family in your community.

-- Put you in contact with the Local Safeguarding Children Board (LSCB).
+- Put you in contact with the Local Authority Safeguarding team to give them the opportunity to review your safeguarding policy.

-- Confirm that the accommodation you will be providing to the resettled family is suitable.
+- Be invited to confirm that the accommodation you will be providing to the resettled family is suitable.

-- Attend a pre-approval visit with yourselves and the Home Office.
+- Be invited to attend a pre-approval visit with yourselves and the Home Office.

 - Agree to the resettled family moving to your area once you have been approved.
 You will also need to accept the resettled family.